AxdeKlerk/Searchlight-Promotions-2/README.md

   Instead, the logo was incorporated as the header and then later used in the footer to conclude the page.

  ### 2. Logo
  The logo was designed to show a spotlight with the ‘metal-horns’ inside, centre.
 Although not visible in the header unless ‘zoomed-in’, it is visible in scaled versions on the Thank you and Error Messages page.
 The logo has now been incorporated in other marketing materials.

  ### 3. Typography
   Two fonts were used for the typography of the site:
    1. The first being ….. chosen to represent a rock and metal genre
    2. The second choice was …..
 This was chosen to create an over-all appeal of an old-school type face

  ### 4. Carousel
-Showcases 3 images of artists with the titles that promote the purpose of the business, all separated by 3 posters (item list number 4) of the upcoming festival: ROXOFF 25, with the confirmed artists.
+ Showcases 3 images of artists with the titles that promote the purpose of the business, all separated by 3 posters of the upcoming festival: ROXOFF 25, with the confirmed artists.
 The 3 images all had the title: Searching for & Promoting - Unsigned Rock & Metal Bands 4 Norwich

- 1.
+  #### 1. The Dead Reynolds
 ![titled-dead-reynolds](https://github.com/user-attachments/assets/3fbd041c-1525-472e-87d1-6266fc912b45)

-2.
+  #### 2. Black Lakes
 ![titled-black-lakes](https://github.com/user-attachments/assets/f48fcace-fa05-44b8-a570-028e87366203)

-3.
+  #### 3. Trash Munroe
 ![titled-trash-munroe](https://github.com/user-attachments/assets/ee5ce89a-8ae3-4dda-90b8-230954b7f24b)

-4.
+  #### 4. ROXOFF 25

  ### 5. Page Titles